 - Copies of any other statements you are required to lodge with the ATO or provide to other super funds.

 The following records need to be kept for a minimum of 10 years:

 - Minutes of trustee meetings and decisions (where matters affecting your fund were discussed);

 - Reasons for decisions on the storage of collectables and personal use assets;

 - Trustee declarations recognising the obligations and responsibilities for any trustee, or director of a corporate trustee;

 - Members’ written consent to be appointed as trustees; and

 - copies of all reports given to members.

-28th February – The income tax and annual return for new self-managed super funds is due on this date.
-Payment (if required) is also due on this date.
+- 28th February: the income tax and annual return for new self-managed super funds are due on this date.
+Payment, if required, is also due on this date.